farazsth98/farazsth98.github.io/_posts/2015-04-10-GHOST-PoC-explained.md

 ---
 layout: post
 title: CVE-2015-0235 GHOST PoC Explained
+category: Exploitation
-category: Exploitation, PoC
+tags: Exploitation, PoC
-tags: Exploitation GHOST gethostbyname CVE-2015-0235
 ---

 In this post we will go over the GHOST PoC under a debugger.
 This will visually show how the buffer overflow condition is met.

-# PoC C Code
 {% highlight C linenos %}
 #include <netdb.h>
 #include <stdio.h>